tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 or approved changes made and documented as-found-and-as-left records.
 The sequence is: connect, read, compare, (if changes needed) apply, read back, verify.
 The entire sequence is traceable in the connection logs.

-Unauthorised connections would appear as undocumented accesses.
+An unauthorised connection is an undocumented one.
 A connection to a critical relay at 02:00 with no maintenance window scheduled, no work order, and no documentation of what the connection was for is a red flag.
 A connection that results in configuration changes (a settings write) without corresponding change-control documentation is particularly suspicious.
 Multiple connections from the same user to the same devices in rapid succession might